karelia/ConnectionKit/README.md

 ## Authentication

+ConnectionKit follows the same approach as `NSURLSession`: During an operation, it vends out as many authentication challenges as it sees fit.
+Your delegate should implement this method to reply to the challenges:

+	- (void)fileManager:(CK2FileManager *)manager
+	          operation:(CK2FileOperation *)operation
+	didReceiveChallenge:(NSURLAuthenticationChallenge *)challenge
+	  completionHandler:(void (^)(CK2AuthChallengeDisposition, NSURLCredential*))completionHandler;

-ConnectionKit follows a similar pattern to `NSURLConnection`: During an operation, it may vend out as many authentication challenges as it sees fit.
-Your delegate is responsible for replying to the challenges, instructing the connection how it ought to behave.
-Replying is asynchronous, giving you a chance to present some UI asking the user what they'd like to do if necessary.
+Replies are made by calling `completionHandler` with your preferred disposition, and, if needed, a credential to use.
+This is asynchronous, giving you a chance to present some UI asking the user what they'd like to do if necessary.

+Supplying a credential set to `NSURLCredentialPersistencePermanent` will cause ConnectionKit to add it to the keychain if successful.

 Authentication challenges carry a great deal of information, including `.previousFailureCount` and `.protectionSpace` which are very useful for determining how to treat an individual challenge.
-When responding to a challenge, supplying a credential set to `NSURLCredentialPersistencePermanent` will cause ConnectionKit to add it to the keychain if successful.

 ### WebDAV over HTTP